ploneintranet/ploneintranet.suite/README.rst

 This package is Copyright (c) Plone Foundation.

-Any contribution to this package implies consent and intent to irrevocably transfer all copyrights on the code and documentation you contribute, to the `Plone Foundation`_, under the condition that the code and documentation remain under a `OSI-approved license`_.
+Any contribution to this package implies consent and intent to irrevocably transfer all copyrights on the code you contribute, to the `Plone Foundation`_, under the condition that the code remains under a `OSI-approved license`_.

 To contribute, you need to have signed a Plone Foundation `contributor agreement`_.
 If you're `listed on Github`_ as a member of the Plone organization, you already signed.